shawntoffel/GPUTemp/README.md

 GPUTemp
 =======

-Demonstrates how to get a GPU name and current temperature via NVIDIA's NVAPI
+Demonstrates how to get a GPU's name and current temperature via NVIDIA's NVAPI